 As a mother of two toddlers, I spend a lot of time playing make believe.
 Whether we’re eating crumpets at a tea party, hunting down an imaginary bear, or calling Mickey Mouse on the telephone, this kind of play is a fun way to connect the real with the imaginary.
 Currently, princesses reign supreme in our house, and it’s not unusual for at least two or three of us to be clicking around in plastic high heels, fluffy skirts, and play jewelry.
 The biggest compliment you can give my daughter is to tell her she looks like a princess, because to her, it’s the highest honor.

 Here’s the thing: from a young age, kids know and love the concept of royalty.
 There’s something special and fanciful about dressing up and being an elite version of yourself.
-Even as adults, we get caught up in real-life royal weddings, romances, feuds, and even deaths because those humans and the lives they lead feel distinguished and extraordinary, a little like a lifetime of playing dress-up.
+Even as adults, we love real-life royal weddings, romances, feuds, and even deaths because those humans and the lives they lead feel distinguished and extraordinary, a little like a lifetime of playing dress-up.
 There’s not a single woman reading this who, at one point, didn’t dream of a life like this of our own.
 We’re engrained to delight in the fancy things.

 So why not?
 Even as adults, we can still play pretend!
-We can invite our girlfriends over, open our nicest bottle of wine, and be fancy.
+We can invite our girlfriends over, open our nicest bottle of wine, and fancy.
 We can ignore our sometimes dull surroundings, clothing, and lifestyles, and dream up a champagne and caviar world.
 Yes, we love and honor the beauty of our realities, but we can gussy-up what we’ve got and put our pinkies out for a day.
 In fact, I think we should do it.

 So cue the tiramisu cream puffs.

 To prepare the filling, we beat some mascarpone cheese with Kahlua, or another coffee-flavored liquor.
-We fold that into a homemade whipped cream which fluffs up our choux filling.
+Fold that into a homemade whipped cream which fluffs up our choux filling.
 For the topping, we make a simple ganache to drizzle over or dip our cream puffs into.
 Once completed, these tiramisu cream puffs are fancy finger treats fit for a princess- shockingly simple for such a special outcome.

 The truth is, we all have a little fancy in us.
 It looks different from person to person, but it’s 100% okay to play the part every once in a while.
 I hope you’ll delight yourself in the fancy sometime this summer, and maybe, if you do, you’ll make these tiramisu cream puffs for the occasion.
 Happy Wednesday, friends, and happy baking!